pwnthenope/pwnthenope.github.io/_posts/2022-08-23-hackers_playground_walkthrough.md

 For your convinience, equations are designed to have integer solutions.
 You should pass 30 rounds in 60 seconds.

-Click the buttion when you're ready.
+Click the button when you're ready.
 ```

 After clicking ```Start``` button, we have the first equation, something like: